khulnasoft/khulnasoft/docker-images/syntax-highlighter/README.md

 #### 1) Find an open-source `.tmLanguage` or `.sublime-syntax` file and send a PR to our package registry

-https://github.com/sourcegraph/Packages is the package registry we use which holds all of the syntax definitions we use in syntect_server and Sourcegraph.
+https://github.com/sourcegraph/Packages is the package registry we use which holds all of the syntax definitions we use in syntect_server and Khulnasoft.
 Send a PR there by following [these steps](https://github.com/sourcegraph/Packages/blob/master/README.md#adding-a-new-language)

 #### 2) Update our temporary fork of `syntect`